-Appendix A 4.
-Administrative Matters 4.1 Member Training Councillors will be given regular updates to keep them informed of important changes in legislation, procedures or practices, either verbally at meetings or as briefing notes (for example in the Members' Bulletin).
-Officers will arrange an Deleted: ' annual mandatory training session for Councillors who are members or Deleted: basic substitute members of Planning Committee.
-This training must be undertaken prior to any elected Member, participating in decision making at Planning Committee.
-All members of Deleted: before the Council who are not on Planning Committee or a substitute member of planning committee will be invited to attend on a voluntary basis however, those that do not attend may not call-in a planning application.
-Officers will Deleted: . arrange and offer (in consultation with the Chair of Planning) a programme of topic focussed training to run throughout the year.
-Topics to include review of decision made, visits to implemented schemes and updates on changes to planning law.
-It is recommended that Members of the planning committee undertake a minimum of 5 hours planning training per year.
-Commented [DH7]: It is mandatory in Scotland.
-Making mandatory would be more robust but more onerous. · 4.2 Monitoring of Decisions The Council should monitor planning decisions taken, on an annual basis, both in terms of quality and consistency.
-Annually, councillors will visit a sample of implemented planning permissions to assess the quality of the decisions. the committee should formally consider the annual report and decide whether it gives rise to the need to review any policies or practices.
-The review may include information identifying the number of cases where officers recommendations Deleted: ' were not accepted and the outcome of any related appeal decisions.
+4. Administrative Matters

+4.1 Member Training

+Councillors will be given regular updates to keep them informed of important changes in legislation, procedures or practices, either verbally at meetings or as briefing notes (for example in the Members- Bulletin).
+Officers will arrange an annual basic mandatory training session for Councillors who are members or substitute members of Planning Committee.
+This training must be undertaken prior to any elected Member before participating in decision making at Planning Committee.
+All members of the Council who are not on Planning Committee or a substitute member of planning committee will be invited to attend on a voluntary basis however, those that do not attend may not call in a planning application.
+Officers will arrange and offer (in consultation with the Chair of Planning) a programme of topic focussed training to run throughout the year.
+Topics to include review of decision made, visits to implemented schemes and updates on changes to planning law, It is recommended that Members of the planning committee undertake a minimum of 5 hours planning training per year.

+4.2 Monitoring of Decisions

+The Council should monitor planning decisions taken, on an annual basis, both in terms of quality and consistency.
+Annually, councillors will visit a sample of implemented planning permissions to assess the quality of the decisions.

+the committee should formally consider the annual report and decide whether it gives rise to the need to review any policies or practices.
+The review may include information identifying the number of cases where officers1/2 recommendations were not accepted and the outcome of any related appeal decisions.
 The results of the monitoring will be reported to councillors along with any recommendations to improve quality, consistency or performance.
-APPENDIX 2 PROCEDURE FOR PARISH/TOWN COUNCIL REPRESENTATIVES/ MEMBERS OF THE PUBLIC